mmdevcodes/FocusOverlay/README.md

 ## Browser support

 FocusOverlay works on IE9+ in addition to other modern browsers such as Chrome, Firefox, and Safari.
-See [notes](#Notes) for some exceptions.
+See [notes](#notes) for exceptions.

 ## Dependencies